-The reports are to be supplied in both paper copy and electronic format in Word.
+The reports are to be supplied in electronic format in Word and if applicable accompanied by CCTV footage.
 Photographs are to be in colour, digital and date stamped.

-If the required report is not submitted then Council will assume there was no damage to any infrastructure in the immediate vicinity of the site prior to the commencement of any work under this consent.
+If the required report is not submitted then Council will assume there was no damage to any infrastructure in the immediate vicinity of the site prior to the commencement of any site works under this consent.